Deseret CWMU Antlerless Elk

 The Deseret CWMU offers two hunt options for the state antlerless elk hunt.
 There is a guided option and a non-guided option.
 Please read below.

-Number of permits: four hundred (425)
+Number of permits: three sixty (360)

 Guided Antlerless Elk Hunt Details